Frequently asked questions about test day

 12. Can I write in capital letters?

-Yes, you can use all capital letters in the IELTS Reading and Listening components and also in the Writing component.
+Yes, you can use all capital letters in the IELTS Reading and Listening section and also in the Writing section of the IELTS test.

 13. How can I improve my Writing score?